 Not all heart attacks begin with the sudden, crushing chest pain that often is shown on TV or in the movies.
 In one study, for example, one-third of the patients who had heart attacks had no chest pain.
 These patients were more likely to be older, female, or diabetic.

-The warning signs and symptoms of a heart attack aren't the same for everyone.
-Many heart attacks start slowly as mild pain or discomfort.
 Some people don't have symptoms at all.
-Heart attacks that occur without any symptoms or very mild symptoms are called silent heart attacks.
+Heart attacks that occur without any symptoms or with very mild symptoms are called silent heart attacks.

 The symptoms of angina (an-JI-nuh or AN-juh-nuh) can be similar to the symptoms of a heart attack.
 Angina is chest pain that occurs in people who have coronary heart disease, usually when they're active.
 Angina pain usually lasts for only a few minutes and goes away with rest.